 Ultimately, families in some states can save a significant amount of money depending on which public university the student attends.
 Therefore, even if families are considering only in-state institutions, they should still be diligent in using net price calculators and paying attention to extra fees added to tuition and majors.

 The following table lists the public 50-50 college in each state that had the lowest average net price.
-Schools in red are the only public 50-50 school in the state.
+Schools in yellow are the only public 50-50 school in the state.
 The five-year graduation rate is used for all public schools.